Website Preloader

 How do I create website animation?

-You may be surprised to hear that adding website animations to your website to add interactivity is entirely different from creating motion graphics or other types of animation.
+You may be surprised to hear that adding website animations to your website to add interactivity can be entirely different from creating motion graphics or other types of animation.
+To create animations from scratch, you need to understand the process from conceptualizing the desired effect to coding and refining it.

 Adding interactivity through these animations can significantly elevate the user experience and make designs feel more engaging.
 Animated elements are often incorporated into templates and professional agency websites to enhance visual appeal and create dynamic user experiences.